 | Read more…

-Tags: osm · taginfo
+Tags: openstreetmap · taginfo

 It is high time I’ll write something about the status of the Wikipedia Multilingual Maps project I have been working on for many months now.